Home > Best Places in Bengaluru

 Often ignored because it’s not as historic as Mumbai or as glamorous as Goa, Bengaluru – formerly known as Bangalore – is still one of the country’s largest cities.
 Probably the most Westernized and fastest-growing, it is also known for its fine weather, IT-related industries, and notorious traffic.
 As the state capital and regional transport hub, Bengaluru is the natural gateway to the magnificent national parks and other sites across Karnataka, but it’s worth staying a while for its sophisticated shopping, dining, and nightlife, in addition to the parks that lend Bengaluru its moniker ‘Garden City’.

 The modest collection of sights – including temples, markets, and museums, as well as the majestic palace and renovated fort – are spread all over the city, so there is no convenient base for sightseeing.
 Therefore, it makes sense to stay in the inner suburbs, close to the shops, cafés, and bars for which the city is known, and handy to the metro.
-And a range of great-value accommodation from family-run guesthouses to apartments within a world-class mall is conveniently located within the city center.
+And a range of great-value accommodations from family-run guesthouses to apartments within a world-class mall is conveniently located within the city center.

 One of the nicest areas is along and around St. Mark’s Road.
 This stretches between two other major thoroughfares which are dotted with shops, hotels, and other facilities useful to tourists: M.G.
 Road, which has a few top-end hotels and impressive malls, and Residency Road, which starts at Richmond Circle.
 Another major road, Richmond Road, also branches out from this roundabout and is home to several hotels.
 Express buses to the airport stop here.

 Spacious streets and several upmarket hotels are located near the city’s ‘lungs’, the 300-acre Cubbon Park.
-Adjacent to one section of the park, the world-class UB City mall offers several floors of boutiques, an appealing alfresco level of bistros, and even a hotel with serviced apartments.
+Adjacent to one section of the park, the world-class UB City Mall offers several floors of boutiques, an appealing alfresco level of bistros, and even a hotel with serviced apartments.
 Most top-end hotels, which can feature larger gardens and more facilities than those in the city center, are located around the inner western suburbs.
 These hotels – which include the extraordinarily beautiful and historic Taj West End – are convenient to the racecourse, golf course, and major bus and train stations.

 The Best Places to Stay in Bengaluru